 The baseline groundwater chemistry data set for the MRP East, MRP West and Reinjection Borefield was presented in the PER (Vimy, 2015).
 This data set was characterised by assessing 448 water samples collected from 247 drill holes across the MRP area from 1985 to 2015.
-Ongoing groundwater sampling from selected production and monitoring bores will be incorporated into the baseline data set to further validate pre-mining conditions.
+Ongoing groundwater sampling from selected existing production and monitoring bores will be incorporated into the baseline data set to further validate pre-mining conditions.

 The key parameters of pH and EC will be primarily used to assess potential changes in groundwater quality as a result of mining and processing operations to ensure that the management targets of the GMMP are achieved.
-The baseline pH of groundwater at MRP East, MRP West and Reinjection Borefield are shown in Figures 19 to 21, respectively.
+The baseline pH of groundwater measured in existing bores over the current and previous monitoring periods at MRP East is shown in Figure 16.

-Figure 19: MRP East pH
+Figure 16: MRP East pH